Rohith04MVK/AI-Art-Generator/README.md

 ## Simple Art style transferer
-You give a style image and the model learns the features and transfers it to the content image Best recommended to run with a GPU for fastest result
+You give a style image and the model learns the features and transfers it to the content image Best recommended to run with a GPU for the fastest result

 ## How it works?